JCloudYu/beson/README.md

 ## Some Extended Usage ##
 Beson also provides other types that for developers who want to specifically controls the data they want to encode, such as uint32 or uint64.
-Following list are types that are provided by beson. ( These types can be found in BesonType exports )
+Following list are types that are provided by beson. ( These types can be found in Beson exports )

 ```javascript
 Int32 / UInt32